hwsiew/blockchain-js/README.md

 // Get the last appended block in the chain
 // because we haven't added any block yet so the only block in the chain is genesis block let genesisBlock = myBlockChain.lastBlock;

-console.log(genesisBlock);
+// Check the first block the chain console.log(genesisBlock);

 // Add transaction
-let transaction = {
+// A transaction can be any type which you would like to store on the blockcahin let transaction = {
 	from: 'A',
 	to: 'B',